top of page

 DAILY USE:

 I use this stroller almost every single day and it has become one of the most dependable pieces of baby gear I own.
 We are living in Japan right now because of military orders and we do not have a car, so we are constantly using public transportation, sidewalks, and those narrow curbs that always sneak up on you.
 The stroller handles all of that much better than I expected.
 It lifts easily onto trains, pops over curbs without a fight, and has not given me trouble even when the sidewalks get bumpy or uneven.
-Honestly, the smoothness of the ride still surprises me sometimes because my baby barely reacts when we roll over rocks or gaps.
+The smoothness of the ride still surprises me sometimes because my baby barely reacts when we roll over rocks or gaps.

 WEIGHT LOAD:

 The basket underneath officially says it holds about ten pounds, but there have been days when I have loaded that thing with heavy groceries and it still pushed like a champ.
-I even put a thirty seven pound box of cat litter in there once which absolutely slowed it down and made it harder to turn, but the fact that it moved at all with a load triple the limit is honestly wild to me.
+I even put a thirty seven pound box of cat litter in there once which absolutely slowed it down and made it harder to turn, but the fact that it moved at all with a load triple the limit is wild to me.

 RECLINE EXPERIENCE: